FC Green Valley

 Green Valley Football Club (simply known as FC Green Valley) is an Indian professional football club based in Guwahati, Assam.
-Formed in 2010, the club went straight into professional football and got accepted into the I-League 2, the third tier of Indian football league system.
-It currently competes in the top division Assam State Premier League, Guwahati Premier Football League and the GSA A Division Football League.
+Formed in 2010, the club went straight into professional football and got accepted into the I-League 2, the third tier of the Indian football league system.
+It currently competes in the regional top division Assam State Premier League, Guwahati Premier Football League and earlier in the GSA A Division Football League.

 History

 Green Valley Football Club was founded in 2010 in Assam.
 In January 2012 they were officially certified by the All India Football Federation to participate in the I-League 2nd Division, the second tier of football in India.
-The finished 4th out of 7 teams in the group stage.
+They finished 4th out of 7 teams in the group stage.

-They have also participated in 2013 I-League 2nd Division, finishing 8th out of 9 teams in group B.
+They have also participated in the 2013 I-League 2nd Division, finishing 8th out of 9 teams in group B.